jtlapp/subtap/README.md

 ## Thanks

 Thank you [@isaacs](https://github.com/isaacs) for your endless patience helping me get up to speed on `tap`, node, and even Javascript.
 Thank you [@ljharb](https://github.com/ljharb) for your input on my first iteration attempt originally based on `tape`.
 Thank you [@substack](https://github.com/substack) for inspiring me with [`faucet`](https://github.com/substack/faucet) and [`tape`](https://github.com/substack/tape).

-## TO DO

-Some crucial features remain to be added.
-In particular:

-- Facilities for running the test file in a debugger.
-- Passing arguments to the the test file's instance of node.
-- Detect whether terminal has a black background, and if so, default the color scheme to something reasonable for the background.

 ## LICENSE